 Are you taking the AP Calculus AB exam this spring and want to be well prepared on test day?
-The AP Calculus AB exam is generally held on Thursday morning of the first week of testing.
+The AP Calculus AB exam in 2022 will be held on Monday, May 9, at 8 am.

-Before you sit down to take the final exam, it’s critical to know how the test is formatted, what topics it will cover, and how you’ll be scored.
-This guide will go over all of that information, as well as show you official sample problems and give you tips on the best way to prepare for AP Calculus AB.
+Before you sit down to take the exam, though, it's critical that you know how the Calculus AB test is formatted, what topics it covers, and how you'll be scored on it.
+This guide will go over all of that information while also showing you official sample problems and giving you tips on the best way to prepare for AP Calculus AB.

 What's the Format of the AP Calculus AB Exam?

 The AP Calculus AB exam is three hours and 15 minutes long and has two sections.
 Both of these sections are divided into two parts (based on whether or not a calculator is allowed).